Home

 How long will you be full-timing?

 It depends.
 We first tried it for nine-ten weeks in 2007, then since beginning of 2008 continuously.
 We're still going strong, and we really still feel like we're just starting out.
 We'll continue as long as we love what we're doing.
-It may be three years; it may be twenty-three.
+It been ten years; it may be twenty-three.
 We've met couples on the road who have been full-timing for fifteen to twenty years and are giving it up only because of health problems.
-We only know we haven't made any permanent commitments so we can change our minds at any time.
+We only know we haven't yet made any permanent commitments so we can change our minds at any time.
 For now, we're loving the lifestyle.
+In 2014 we purchased wooded acreage in the Blue Ridge Mountains.

 Return to top

-This is one of those s'posed to issues, isn't it?
-No, we're not too young.
+This is one of those "s'posed to issues", isn't it?
+No, we weren't too young.
 We're young enough to enjoy our health and resources in travel.
 We had planned to retire earlier than 65 but not at 55.
 However, so many people kept telling us that they only wished they had retired earlier and that we need to start traveling while we're young enough to enjoy it.
 We did some long range forecasts using very conservative rates to decide whether we could make this work financially.
 We also worked out a conservative budget and began investigating health insurance options.
-Health insurance costs and coverages seems one of the biggest unknowns.
+Health insurance costs and coverages remains one of the biggest unknowns.
+Fun detail - end of 2018 we were within $100 of annual budget for expenses.
+Way to go, Debbie!

 Return to top